ErikaWells/myblog/_posts/2025-02-04-Data-Visualization.md

 ## Top Features of Tableau

-- **Data Connectivity**
-  Excel, SQL databases, cloud storage, even big data platforms.
+- **Data Connectivity:** Excel, SQL databases, cloud storage, even big data platforms.
 If it has data, Tableau can probably read it.

-- **Drag-and-Drop Interface**
-  No coding required.
+- **Drag-and-Drop Interface:** No coding required.
 Just click, drag, and boom—instant visualizations.

-- **Interactive Dashboards**
-  Filter, drill down, and interact with your data in real time.
+- **Interactive Dashboards:** Filter, drill down, and interact with your data in real time.
 No more static charts.

-- **Advanced Analytics**
-  Calculated fields, trend lines, forecasting, and integration with R and Python are all supported with Tableau.
+- **Advanced Analytics:** Calculated fields, trend lines, forecasting, and integration with R and Python are all supported with Tableau.

-- **Real-Time Data Processing**
-  Work with live data or save extracts for faster analysis.
+- **Real-Time Data Processing:** Work with live data or save extracts for faster analysis.

-- **Collaboration & Sharing**
-  Publish dashboards for your team, your clients, or the entire internet.
+- **Collaboration & Sharing:** Publish dashboards for your team, your clients, or the entire internet.

 ## Tableau Products

-- **Tableau Desktop**
-  Where the magic happens.
+- **Tableau Desktop:** Where the magic happens.
 Build your dashboards here.

-- **Tableau Server**
-  Share your work with your team and collaborate.
+- **Tableau Server:** Share your work with your team and collaborate.

-- **Tableau Online**
-  Like Server, but in the cloud.
+- **Tableau Online:** Like Server, but in the cloud.
 No IT team required.

-- **Tableau Public**
-  The free version for showing off your work to the world.
+- **Tableau Public:** The free version for showing off your work to the world.
 (I love to use this on LinkedIn)

-- **Tableau Prep**
-  Because messy data is the enemy, and this helps clean it up.
+- **Tableau Prep:** Because messy data is the enemy, and this helps clean it up.